leighhalliday/mobx-async-actions/README.md

 In Redux you'd reach for something like [thunk](https://github.com/gaearon/redux-thunk), but in MobX there are a few easy ways you can deal with asynchronous code.

+This tutorial explains how to run Async code in both MobX 3 and MobX 4 which at the time of writing is in a Beta release.

 ## The Incorrect Way

 The funny thing about MobX is that the code below will probably work, but isn't recommended.
 That's because action functions are the only place you are supposed to modify the state.
 Here we are modifying it in the function which gets called on successful promise resolution, not in the action itself.